smart-edge-open/ido-specs/doc/core-network/openness_5g_nsa.md

 The MEC solution is dependant on the Core Network deployed.
 MEC can be supported in EPC, but without a generic standardized framework.

-For MEC with EPC there are generally two approaches: S1-based and SGi-based.
+For MEC with EPC there are generally two approaches: SGi-based and S1-based.

-The S1-based approach for MEC can be addressed as “bump-in-the-wire” implementation whereby all uplink traffic on S1 is intercepted and inspected, some traffic is diverted towards the MEC platform, while the rest of it is re-injected on S1 in the uplink.

  The SGi-based approach for MEC can be addressed through a distributed anchor point approach.
 The distributed anchor point approach  has been demonstarted with OpenNESS, as described in [OpenNESS_epc] Deployment model 3.
 The OpenNESS EPC deployment can work seamlessly with the 5G NSA as long as the traffic intercept point is the SGi Interface.
 A deployment model of OpenNESS with 5G NSA is shown below: